 ISAs pay interest tax-free.
 When your child becomes a taxpayer or they earn more than their Personal Savings Allowance, their savings interest may get taxed.
 By putting it in an ISA, a child's savings pot becomes shielded from taxation.

 Junior ISAs can't be accessed until your child turns 18, so they will only have access to their cash at an important time in their lives – to help get through university or to start driving, for example.
 Children’s savings accounts, in contrast, could be accessible earlier.
-For a more comprehensive comparison between child savings accounts and Junior ISAs, why not check out our guide on savings accounts for children?

 If you are in any way unsure of the tax treatment of you or your estate if you deposit on behalf of a child, you should seek independent advice.